 Close to the hustle and bustle of Plaza España, but in a hidden corner of Sants, is Tremendo, a bar that is worth the trip even if you live on the other side of the city, especially if you like tortillas.

-They make all kinds of them, the last time we went we tried one with calçots and romesco sauce on top.
-The calçot was not inside the omelette, but you had to it in it.
-If you go, you can’t miss their mythical caramelized onion omelet or any of their stews, which have little to envy to those of your iaiaia.
+They make all kinds, the last time we went we tried one of calçots with romesco sauce on top.
+The calçot was not inside the omelette, but you had to suck it into it.
+If you go, you can’t miss their mythical caramelized onion omelette or any of their stews, which have little to envy to those of your iaia .

 Torrezno de La Carol

-The Carol is one of those places that I wish there were more of.
-In fact, one of the owners is Alberto Moyano, creator of the blog Occasionally I see bars, is dedicated to reviewing wineries that he would like to see more of in Barcelona.
+La Carol is one of those places that I wish there were more.
+In fact, one of the owners is Alberto Moyano, creator of the blog En ocasiones veo bares (Sometimes I see bars), who reviews wineries that he wishes there were more in Barcelona.

-It is a traditional bodega, where torrezno (bacon) is the emblem of its cuisine.
-It is brought directly from Soria and between 25 and 30 kilos are shipped every week.
+This is a traditional bodega, where torrezno is the emblem of its cuisine.
+They bring it directly from Soria and they produce between 25 and 30 kilos every week.
 You will also find skeins, chicharrón de Cádiz, and a whole assortment of sausages.

 📍C/ d’Aragó, 558